thoughtram/blog/_posts/2015-04-9-developing-a-tabs-component-in-angular-2.md

   - url: 'https://embed.plnkr.co/afhLA8wHw9LRnzwwTT3M/'
     title: Tabs Component using @ContentChildren
 related_posts:
+  - A web animations deep dive with Angular
   - Custom themes with Angular Material
   - Angular Master Class - Redux and ngrx
   - Three things you didn't know about the AsyncPipe
   - Using Zones in Angular for better performance
   - Making your Angular apps fast
-  - Testing Angular Directives with Custom Matchers
 related_videos:
   - '175255006'
   - '193524896'